 For many years I dabbled with various types of trading on Betfair.
-Sporting events which I dabbled in varied from the obvious football to tennis, boxing, rugby, golf, and horse racing.
-Of all the types of markets I tried to find my way in, I found horse racing to be by far the most infuriating and difficult to master!
+Sporting events which I dabbled in varied from the obvious football to tennis, boxing, rugby, golf, and of course horse racing trading.
+Of all the types of markets I tried to find my way in, for a long time I found horse racing to be by far the most infuriating and difficult to master!

 Like all the best things in life, the more effort something takes, the more lucrative and worthwhile the potential rewards.
 Racing trading is no different.